Close Menu

 1. Stop Making It a Battle

-Instead of “Put your shoes on RIGHT NOW!”, try “We’re going to see the big kids at school.
+Instead of “Put your shoes on RIGHT NOW,” try “We’re going to see the big kids at school.
 Want to bring your shoes?”

 2. Use Positive Examples (Social Proof)

-Don’t force it.
+Don’t force anything.
 Just plant the seed.

 3. Let Them Choose